Moving To Germany in 2023 [19-Step How-To English Guide]

 Updated

-In this guide, I will share 19 steps that explain to you how to move to Germany as a foreigner.
-I will provide you with 8 things to take care of before moving to Germany and 11 crucial things to do during your first two weeks after your arrival.
+I will share 20 steps explaining how to move to Germany as a foreigner.
+I will provide you with 9 things to take care of before moving to Germany and 11 crucial things to do during the first two weeks after your arrival.

-The easiest and most hassle-free way to prepare for your move to Germany is to find a job or get accepted to a university beforehand.
+The easiest and most hassle-free way to move to Germany is to find a job or get accepted to a university beforehand.
 Depending on your nationality, this is the only way for you to move and legally stay in Germany.

-When moving to Germany from other EU countries, the US, Canada, Australia, New Zealand, Japan, Israel, or the Republic of Korea, you may enter Germany as a tourist, start your job hunt and then apply for your work and residence permit from within Germany.
+When moving to Germany from the US, Canada, Australia, New Zealand, Japan, Israel, or the Republic of Korea, you may enter Germany as a tourist, start your job hunt, and then apply for your work and residence permit from within Germany.
+Keep in mind that processing times for the immigration offices in Germany may exceed the duration of your permitted stay.

 When you hold a different nationality than the ones listed above and fulfill other criteria in terms of education or work experience, you can apply for the so-called Job Seeker Visa, which allows you to stay up to six months in Germany with the purpose of finding a job.